defval/inject/README.md

 )
 ```

-In this case, the container knows what to create `*pkg.Dependency` he
+In this case, the container knows how to create `*pkg.AnotherDependency`
-needs `*pkg.AnotherDependency`, which in turn can return an initialization error.
+and can handle an instance creation error.

-Also, a provider can be a structure with public fields:
+Also, a provider can be a structure pointer with public fields:

 ```go
 // package pkg